 Customers can monitor their shipments by connecting to several carriers and viewing shipment timelines.

-A versatile shipping system for WooCommerce that calculates shipping costs based on order weight.
-You can use the plugin to create several rules based on different conditions.
+This is a versatile shipping system for WooCommerce that calculates shipping costs based on order weight.
+In addition, you can use the plugin to create several rules based on different conditions.

 For table rate shipping, this is a common alternative.
-Enable stock and subtotal shipping conditions.
-Calculate the prices and approaches using conditional logic.
+First, enable stock and subtotal shipping conditions.
+Then, calculate the prices and approaches using conditional logic.

 Create and incorporate any shipping condition using totals, weight, quantity, shipping grades, and other parameters.